sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 type: posts
 ---

 Sourcegraph is a universal code search tool, allowing you to search across your own code or public open source repositories that you add to your instance.
-You can begin experimenting with Sourcegraph through [Sourcegraph Cloud](https://sourcegraph.com/search), which is available in-browser and has millions of open source repositories indexed.
+You can begin experimenting with Sourcegraph at [Sourcegraph.com](https://sourcegraph.com/search), which is available in-browser and has millions of open source repositories indexed.

 Once you know that you would like to self-host your own instance of Sourcegraph to search across your local or cloud repositories, and you want it to be suitable for a production environment, you can follow along with this tutorial that will set you up with a Sourcegraph instance on Docker Compose.
 This tutorial will assume *nix commands on the command line.